"Only in silence, the word /

 She was not as prominent in the wider cultural consciousness as some feminist authors, and her work was respected, but there were parts of it never fit into how we perceive "literature", not the least because she wrote "science fiction".
 Her school for aspiring young wizards wasn't as famous as some later ones, and her work had a decidedly intellectually demanding edge, and a radical, unapologetic tone.
 She did not fit into the narrow confines of genres, dominant ideas, or even the human-centricness of our expectations.
 Ursula K. Le Guin wrote some unflinchingly real books about utterly visionary topics, the histories of places and people who've not yet lived, dizzyingly animistic points-of-view, and spells that became true the moment she put them onto paper.

-Her work may have been in children's books, poems scattered across many decades, hard to categorize on the shelves of libraries, not always explicit, or sound-bite ready, but much of what I learned from her as a child, a teenager, a young adult, about activism, writing, justice, prejudice, magic, darkness, light, and the mythical mind, still informs who I am today.
+Her work may have been in children's books, poems scattered across many decades, hard to categorize on the shelves of libraries, not always explicit, or sound-bite ready, but much of what I learned from her as a child, a teenager, a young adult, a grown woman about activism, writing, justice, prejudice, magic, darkness, light, and the mythical mind, continues to inform who I am today.

 Tonight I'm going to light a candle for her.
 My mourning for her passing, is a celebration of her work.
 The minds she's touched.
 The spirits she's lifted.
 The tricks she's played.

 Let very old things come into your hands.